 Let’s talk about a thing that scares many people in this Internet Age: going outside.
-Oregonians aplenty know about this mysterious outside world, making hiking a popular pastime and “going on adventures” a frequent self-selling-point on Tinder.
+Oregonians aplenty know about this mysterious outside world, making hiking a popular pastime and “going on adventures” a frequent self-selling-point on social media.

 But maybe you’re an Oregonian who inexplicably has retrograde amnesia after being trapped inside by rain, wind, and snow for six months.
 Maybe you’re new to the state.
 Maybe you’re secretly from (*gasp!*) California.
 Either way, don’t worry, because I’m here with this Survival Guide for you before you venture into the mysterious and exotic Outside.